Monarchy of the Netherlands: Formation of the government

 On the other hand, it is somewhat questionable that the monarch really has much opportunity here to exert any influence.
 The informateur is there to investigate possible coalitions and report on them.
-He could technically seek "favourable" coalitions, but the political parties involved are usually quite clear on what they want and do not want and the first choice for coalition almost always is the coalition of preference of the largest party in the new parliament.
+He could technically seek "favourable" coalitions, but the political parties involved are usually quite clear on what they want and do not want, and the first choice for coalition almost always is the coalition of preference of the largest party in the new parliament.
 Besides, the monarchs and (particularly) the queens have traditionally known better than to appoint controversial informateurs, usually settling for well-established yet fairly neutral people in the political arena (the deputy chairman of the Dutch Council of State is a common choice).
-Once a potential coalition has been identified the monarch technically has free rein in selecting a formateur.
+Once a potential coalition has been identified, the monarch technically has free rein in selecting a formateur.
 However, the formateur almost always becomes the next prime minister, and in any case, it is a strong convention that a government must command the support of a majority of the House of Representatives in order to stay in office.
 These considerations mean that the selected formateur is always the party leader of the largest party in the potential coalition.

 However, in March 2012 the States-General altered its own procedures, such that any subsequent government formation is done without the monarch's influence.
 No more than a month later, the government coalition collapsed, triggering early elections in September 2012.
-As no formal procedures had been outlined as to how a government formation without monarch should take place, it was initially feared the subsequent government formation would be chaotic.
+As no formal procedures had been outlined as to how a government formation without a monarch should take place, it was initially feared the subsequent government formation would be chaotic.
 However, a new government coalition was formed within 54 days – surprisingly early for Dutch standards.
 Instead of the monarch, the Speaker of the House of Representatives appointed the informateur – whose function was renamed to 'scout'.
 After the negotiations, the installation ceremony of ministers – the only duty still left to the monarch – was held in public for the first time in history.